godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

           to the rest of the player.

 We do the same thing for the camera's local ``X`` vector, and instead of using ``input_movement_vector.y`` we instead use ``input_movement_vector.x``.
-This makes it where when we press left or right, we move left/right in relation to the camera.
+This makes it where the player moves left/right in relation to the camera when the player presses left/right.

 Next we check if the player is on the floor using :ref:`KinematicBody <class_KinematicBody>`'s ``is_on_floor`` function.
 If it is, then we check to see if the "movement_jump" action has just been pressed.
-If it has, then we set our ``Y`` velocity to ``JUMP_SPEED``.
+If it has, then we set the player's ``Y`` velocity to ``JUMP_SPEED``.

-Because we're setting the Y velocity, we will jump into the air.
+Because we're setting the Y velocity, the player will jump into the air.

 Then we check for the ``ui_cancel`` action.
 This is so we can free/capture the mouse cursor when the ``escape`` button is pressed.
 We do this because otherwise we'd have no way to free the cursor, meaning it would be stuck until you terminate the runtime.

 To free/capture the cursor, we check to see if the mouse is visible (freed) or not.
-If it is, then we capture it, and if it's not we make it visible (free it).
+If it is, we capture it, and if it's not we make it visible (free it).

 That's all we're doing right now for ``process_input``.
 We'll come back several times to this function as we add more complexities to our player.